sebGilR/twitter-clone/README.md

 - Publish, edit and delete Tweets.
 - Sign up, edit and delete user profiles.

+## Potential Features

+- Let users follow other users.
+- Show only tweets from followed users.

 ## Built With

 - Ruby 2.7.0